 For the initial charge you will need to use a decent balance charger, such as an imax B6.
 These are generally for lipo batteries, used in radio controlled quad copters or planes.
 The benefit of a charger like this is that it will balance the cells out and has lots of monitoring and protection built in.
 Follow the instructions in the charger manual closely.

 Once charged, leave your pack for a while, even a month, testing the voltages periodically.
 If you have a dead cell, then it can manifest as one of the parallel sets slowly loosing charge.
-If this happens, you’ll have to dismantle the battery and retest all the cells in that set to find the bad one and replace it.
+When this happens, you’ll have to dismantle the battery and retest all the cells.

 If you have the time, you can also do a full discharge test with the charger on the battery to get an accurate reading of its capacity.
 This will take a long time if you’ve made a big battery, depending on the charger you use.
 If you aren’t overly bothered about an accurate capacity test, just run the battery in the droid (or whatever other use) and monitor the voltage.
 Don’t let the voltage go down below 3*<number in series> (eg, a 6s should never be let to dip below 18v).
 To prolong the life of the battery, don’t even let it go that far.
 Full charge/discharge cycles are the worst case for wear on them, and will shorten the lifespan.
 I recommend discharging it to around 40-50%, at least on the first try.